forax/smartass/doc/guide.md

    everything is an Object

    ```
+   null              // Void
    true              // Boolean
    false             // Boolean
    2                 // Integer
    3.14              // Double
    10000000000       // Long
    10000000000000000000000000000  // BigInteger
    "foo"             // String
-   'foo              // a symbol (Klass or String)
+   'foo              // a symbol (a Klass or a String depending on the context)
+   [1, 2, 3]         // List
+   { "a": "b" }      // Map
    ```

- * block of code and semicolon
+ * Block of code and semicolon

    A block of code is a suite of expressions.
    The value of a block of code is the value of the last expression.